Goals of RIG

 Currently, the University of Rochester offers two additional endowed RIG grants, the Brian E. Anderson (’06) and Sean P. Anderson PhD (’11) Innovation Grants.
 These two RIG grants are given to students who show an impressive aptitude in the sciences.

 A grant is a sum of money awarded to finance a particular activity or project.
 To receive a grant, an application or proposal is usually required.
 Generally, grant funds do not need to be paid back.

 A Research and Innovation Grant (RIG) is a grant that is funded by the University of Rochester and awarded to a select group of prospective students after they enroll.
 RIGs allow students to pursue their own academic interests beyond the classroom—learning they design on their own.
 Unlike traditional grants, RIG only requires applications from students who want to compete for a larger RIG award (up to $4,500).

 Research takes many forms that have nothing to do with lab coats, test tubes, and microscopes.
-Refer to the UR website for examples of research and innovation across the curriculum.
+Refer to the website for examples of research and innovation across the curriculum.
 Scour faculty pages.
 Check out back issues of the Journal of Undergraduate Research.
-Or, start with Research: Arts, Humanities, and Social Sciences.
+Or, see current projects in the arts, humanities, and social sciences.